fcorella/2F-crypto-authn-demo/README.md

 password with an extended key-pair to provide strong security and a familiar user experience.

-## Live demo
+## Demo

-A live demonstration of the code is available at `demo.pomcor.com`.
-The live demo may be discontinued or restarted at any time; but if you have an AWS account that allows you to send mail, you can set up the demo on your own EC2 instance using the install-script included in the repository and following the instructions below.
+A live demo is no longer available.
+But if you have an AWS account that allows you to send mail, you can set up a demo on your own EC2 instance using the install-script included in the repository and following the instructions below.

 ## User experience